Skip to main content

 • We’ve secured a legal route that allows us to continue offering puberty blockers.
 If this is something you’re exploring, we’ll explain everything clearly during the intake process, including how it works and what your options are.

 • We raise money year-round to provide free and subsidised gender-affirming care for those who cannot otherwise afford it.
+You can make a one-off donation via our website.
+Every donation helps us reach more people who need support.

 • We offer free and subsidised places thanks to donations from our community.
 These spots are limited, but we’ll announce whenever new applications open.
 You can also follow us on social media for updates.